 (Image courtesy of Helico under a Creative Commons 2.0 Attribution generic license.)

 Popular search terms for this article:

-Does multitasking work, multitasking at work, Multitasking, how does multitasking work, multitasking work, multi tasking at work, how to multitask at work, Does multitasking work?, multitasking in the office, multitasking at work do you get anything accomplished
+Does multitasking work, Multitasking, multitasking at work, how does multitasking work, multitasking work, multi tasking at work, how to multitask at work, Does multitasking work?, multitasking in the office, multitasking at work is very distracting